Hendrix-CS/csci320/index.md

 a contributor to each repository.
 For each project, there will be a Teams assignment in which you will copy and paste the URL for the project's GitHub repository.
 When each project is due, the instructor will download the repository onto his own machine for grading.

+### <a name="free">Free Project</a>

+Students may also complete a **free project**.
+This is **completely optional**, but it is an opportunity for a student to earn project credits pursuing a topic of personal interest.
+The free project consists of a program written in the Rust programming language on any topic of interest to the student.
+Any student wishing to pursue a free project should submit a project proposal by Monday, April 21.
+The instructor will advise the student as to what would constitute Level 1, Level 2, and Level 3 performance on the proposed project.
+All free projects are due by the end of the final exam period for the course.

 ## <a name="essays">In-Class Essays</a>